-However, the average increase across all subjects was only 76 calories, which represents an increase in 24-hour energy expenditure of 2.8%.
+The average increase across all subjects was only 76 calories.
+This represents an increase in 24-hour energy expenditure of 2.8%.

 You might think that the increase in energy expenditure was caused by the men moving around more to keep themselves warm.
 But this wasn’t the case.
 In fact, mild cold exposure led to a significant drop in physical activity.